 The Western world has been blessed with many different bible translations.
 The best of these translations are suitable for different contexts and are mutually enriching.
 No translation claims perfection and no translation attains it, yet the deficiencies of one are often filled by another.
 In such a context, where God has blessed us so richly, is there room for an individual author’s translation?
 I want to argue that there is indeed room for such a thing.
 An individual author’s translation is appropriate in some circumstances for three reasons.
 First, the nature of the Bible and the translating endeavour means that no single translation will suffice to communicate all that a Biblical text has to offer.
 Second, the shortcomings of copyright laws and marketing may necessitate alternate translations.
 Finally, the shortcomings of the present field of academic biblical studies at times necessitates alternative translations.

 Consider first the nature of the Bible.
-In some circles, it is common place to think of the Bible as a series of universally valid propositions (truth statements) that are comunicated in a culturally particularized form.
+In some circles, it is commonplace to think of the Bible as a series of universally valid propositions (truth statements) that are communicated in a culturally particularized form.
 Thus, Paul’s instructions about head coverings (or long hair) communicate the principle for some, conduct yourselves in a way appropriate to your specific gender as your culture defines it.
 This is, however, something the Bible never says about itself.
 In fact, the Bible gives universally binding authority to the very words of the text, in all their cultural garb.
-Translation, therefore, cannot be about communicating the universal idea, the proposition, of each paragraph into the corresponding language.
+Translation, therefore, cannot be about communicating the universal idea, the proposition, of each paragraph into the corresponding language (see this article).
 This can be helpful, for usually this proposition is a legitimate understanding of the text, but it does not communicate nearly enough to be a definitive translation.